martinstankovic2000/product-manager/README.md

 Password: admin

 ## API Endpoints
+### Postman collection used for testing is included
 Optional add 'Accept-Language' header with value 'hr' for responses in Croatian
 ### Authentication
 POST /api/auth/register